-40. Fiscal policy was highly supportive of growth last year even if a significant chunk of support did not make it into the economy due to restrictions and was actually saved
+46. Fiscal policy was highly supportive of growth last year even if a significant chunk of support did not make it into the economy due to restrictions and was actually saved

-Source: The Calculations based on national statuces, curves and burgers of the constraints of 2020 budgets and aneitometrics.
-Notes: "Discounting the impact (0.9% of GDP) of the incorporation of "Sareb' under the public sector.
-The "Economic Cycle" component for eurozone countries and the Big 4 includes the 'normal' short-time work compensation schemes but not the extensions and more generous terms agreed in response to the COVID-19 crisis.
+Source: https://carculations/based on national statistical institutes, Eurostat and European Commission, 2020 budgets and amenaments.
+Notes: "Discourting the impact (0.97 of GDP) of the incorporation of Sareb' under the public sector.
+The 'Economic Cycle' component for eurozone countries and the Big 4 includes the 'normal' short-time work compensation schemes but not the extensions and more generous terms agreed in response to the COVID-19 crisis...

-Source: HSBC calculations based on 2022 Draft Budget Plans, Eurostat and European Commission, 2020 budgets and amendments.
+Source: HSBC calculations based on national statistical institutes, Eurostat and European Commission, 2020 budgets and amendments.
 Notes: The 'Economic Cycle' component for eurozone countries and the Big 4 includes the 'normal' short-time work compensation schemes but not the extensions and more generous terms agreed in response to the COVID-19 crisis.

-42. In 2022, the domestic fiscal policy stance should remain mildly expansionary, and even more so included the additional support provided by the Next Generation EU (NGEU) fund
+48. In 2022, the domestic fiscal policy stance should turn broadly neutral with the bulk of expansion across the eurozone provided by the Next Generation EU (NGEU) fund

-Source: HSBC calculations based on 2022 Draft Budget Plans, Eurostat and European Commission, 2020 budgets and amendments.
+Source: HSBC calculations based on national statistical institutes, Eurostat and European Commission, 2020 budgets and amendments.
 Notes: The adjusted series takes into account that due to ongoing restrictions at least part of the stimulus implemented last year and this year did not actually feed through into the economy but will only do so once restrictions are lifted.